The classic chromatography experiment is always surprising! Did you know you can separate black into different colors? Read on to see how!

 - Remove and let dry After a few minutes, remove the paper towel strip from the cup and let dry on a piece of paper.

 - Try this with other colors.
 Does it work as well?
 What colors can you separate?
 Which don’t work as well?
 Keep a chart of how well each color works.

 - What happens when you use a permanent marker?
 Add a few drops of rubbing alcohol over a permanent marker drawing and see what happens.

-- Turn these into paper flowers!
+- Turn your chromatography experiment into paper flowers!
 Add a pipe cleaner stem and wrap around the pointed end of the “flower.”